Getting your Trinity Audio player ready... |

 Basics of the GMAT Scoring System

-One of the big changes that came after November 2023 is that there are only 3 sections of the exam:
+One of the big changes that came after November 2023 is that there are now 3 sections on the GMAT:

-- a Verbal section (Critical Reasoning and Reading Comprehension questions)
+- the Verbal section (Critical Reasoning and Reading Comprehension questions)

-- a Data Insights section (Integrated Reasoning and Data Sufficiency questions)
+- the Data Insights section (including Data Sufficiency questions)

 Each section is 45 minutes long, for a total testing time of 2 hours and 15 minutes.
 There is no longer an Analytical Writing Assessment (AWA).

-Moreover, the 3 sections of the exam have a common scoring scale and contribute equally to the GMAT Total Score.
+Moreover, the 3 sections of the exam have a common scoring scale and contribute equally to the GMAT total score.
+To get a better sense of how those three sections make up the total score, check out our GMAT percentile calculator and score chart.

 KEY FACT:

-Let’s take a look at the new scoring scales.
+Let’s take a look at the new scoring scales in the score table below.

 Scoring Scale | Increments | |